Key Points

 Process Cycle Efficiency (PCE) is a simple calculation that will define what percent of your total processing time is consumed by waste.
 It will also show you where that waste is and how you might try to reduce or eliminate it.
 This article will present the calculations used for PCE and how you can use it to improve your process and create greater customer satisfaction.

-Overview: What is Process Cycle Efficiency (PCE)?
+What Is Process Cycle Efficiency?

 Process Lead Time (PLT) is the time it takes from when an item enters a process to the time it exits the process.
 The formula for PLT is simply: